Cartus/DCGCN/README.md

 You can find the latest version of the TACL paper [here](http://www.statnlp.org/wp-content/uploads/2019/03/DCGCN.pdf).

 This paper is presented in ACL 2019, you can find the video [here](http://www.acl2019.org/EN/program.xhtml) in Session 6F: Machine Learning 4.
-Slides are also available for brief introduction of this work.
+Slides are also available (under the images directory) for brief introduction of this work.

 See below for an overview of the encoder (DCGCNs) architecture: Each DCGCN block has two sub-blocks.
 Both of them are densely connected graph convolutional layers with different numbers (**n** & **m**) of layers.
 For these two tasks we use **n=6** and **m=3**.
 These are hyper-parameters.